 DC Shorts Sings! arrives at the Capitol Hill adjacent Easter Market venue, the Miracle Theatre on Saturday, May 4.
-Shows at 8:00 pm and 10:00 pm.
+Show at 8:00 pm.
+THE 10:00 PM SHOW HAS BEEN CANCELED.

 Tickets are $20.
 Appropriate for ages 18+.